vyos/vyos-documentation/docs/configuration/firewall/index.rst

 =============================

 Before you are able to apply a rule-set to a zone you have to create the zones first.

 .. cfgcmd::  set zone-policy zone <name> from <name> firewall name
    <rule-set>
 .. cfgcmd::  set zone-policy zone <name> from <name> firewall ipv6-name
    <rule-set>

-   You apply a rule-set always to a zone from a other zone, it is recommended to create one rule-set for each zone pair.
+   You apply a rule-set always to a zone from an other zone, it is recommended to create one rule-set for each zone pair.

    .. code-block:: none